We all need clean air

 Council monitoring is used to track whether levels of PM10 are reducing in response to council policies and rules designed to lower emissions from home heating.
 Many council air quality monitoring sites also include meteorological measurements, such as wind speed and direction and temperature.
 This allows councils to better understand whether air quality is improving or getting worse, or, for example, just being affected by the wind.
 Ongoing monitoring of air quality in areas where pollutants can be a problem lets councils know if their policies and rules, education campaigns and incentive programmes are working.

-As well as tracking changes in concentrations of air pollutants using monitoring equipment councils also carry out emission inventories to estimate whether the PM2.5 and PM10 emissions produced by home heating, industry and transport are changing over time, and whether these changes can explain air quality trends.
-Emission inventories are usually prepared using survey methods to find out how much fuel (e.g., wood, coal, petrol and diesel) is being burnt in a given area and then applying an emission factor to calculate how many kg of PM2.5 and PM10 is released per day or tonnes per year for that area.
+As well as tracking changes in concentrations of air pollutants using monitoring equipment councils also carry out emission inventories to estimate whether the air pollutant emissions produced by home heating, industry and transport are changing over time, and whether these changes can explain air quality trends.
+Emission inventories are usually prepared using survey methods to find out how much fuel (e.g., wood, coal, petrol and diesel) is being burnt in a given area and then applying an emission factor to calculate how many kg of an air pollutant is released per day or tonnes per year for that area.

 Where do I find more information?